MicrosoftDocs/cpp-docs/docs/standard-library/iterator.md

 ---
 description: "Learn more about: <iterator>"
 title: "<iterator>"
-ms.date: 09/29/2022
+ms.date: 12/14/2022
 f1_keywords: ["<iterator>"]
 helpviewer_keywords: ["iterator header"]
 ---
 # `<iterator>`

-Defines iterator primitives, predefined iterators and stream iterators, and several supporting templates.
+Defines predefined iterators and stream iterators, iterator primitives, and supporting templates.

 The predefined iterators include insert and reverse adaptors.

 There are three classes of insert iterator adaptors: front, back, and general.
 They provide insert semantics rather than overwrite semantics that the container member function iterators provide.